-- 2. If you have not already placed a door for your walkout basement, select Tools> ReferenceFloors> Down One Floor and place a door in the wall below the kitchen windows. - 3.
-Click OK and take a look in a Perspective Full Overview so to see the changes that this makes for our walkout basement.
+- If you have not already placed a door for your walkout basement, select Tools> Reference Floors> Down One Floor and place a door in the wall below the kitchen windows. - 3.
+Click OK and take a look in a Perspective Full Overview is to see the changes that this makes for our walkout basement.